Applying for an H-1B visa entails a number of fees. The information presented here serves to clarify which fees apply to your specific situation.

 What are the correct filing fees?

-His H-1B petition requires the following filing fees: $460 (base filing fee) and $500 (fraud detection).
+His H-1B petition requires the following filing fees: $460 (base filing fee), $300 (Asylum Program Fee), and $500 (Fraud Prevention and Detection Fee).
 However, because a university is an institution of higher education exempted under ACWIA, the employer sponsorship fee is waived.
-Thus, the total fee for Mr. Rogers’ H-1B visa petition is only $960.
+But it is not a Nonprofit.
+Thus, the total fee for Mr. Rogers’ H-1B visa petition is only $1,260.

 We’re here to help